Icnneto/myProjectDictionary/README.md

 ```

 ## Conclusion ##
-`MyProjectDictionary` was built with the goal of studying new technologies and learning how to work with Firebase Firestore and Algolia.
+`MyProjectDictionary` was built with the goal of studying new technologies and learning how to work with Firebase and Algolia.

 🔧 The project is in continuous development, and suggestions for improvement are always welcome.

 🤝 Feel free to reach out for collaboration — the author is open to connections and happy to chat!

-Thanks for checking out the project! 🙌
+Thanks for checking out the project!